-If you’re thinking about making your move to the Great North, then you’re on the right track.
+If you’re thinking about making your move to Canada, then you’re on the right track.
 In fact, a major part of Canada’s booming economy is attributed to the country’s willingness and accommodating nature towards foreign nationals.

-Did you know that Canada’s 2022-2024 Immigration Levels Plan will be welcoming 431,645 newcomers in 2022?
+Did you know that Canada’s 2023-2025 Immigration Levels Plan will be welcoming over 465,000 newcomers in 2023?
 This suggests that more immigrants are set to fill the worker to retiree ratio, which adds more value to the Canadian labour market.

 Immigrating to Canada means that you’ll be able to secure a long-term sustainable future for you and your family.
 In this article, we show you the easiest ways to live and work in Canada months from now.